annmaryvinod/JS-Basics-With-Head-First/README.md

               myArray = [243524 , "doggy" , 565655]
               It follows the order as index!-->

-       * Using the new Array
+       * Using the "new Array"

          1. Eg ;   var myarray = new Array(3);
             * This creates a new array, with three empty spots in it (that is, an array with length 3, but no values yet).
 Then you can fill them, just like you normally would,